petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/designing-claritys-master-pages.md

 1. Add two separate containers to the Page Header container and name them `Header Announcement Bar` and `Header Navigation Bar`.

-   * **Header Announcement Bar**: This container is for displaying Clarity’s announcements.
+   * **Header Announcement Bar**: This container is for displaying Clarity's announcements.

    * **Header Navigation Bar**: This container is for essential elements, including Clarity's logo, main navigation menu, search bar, and user menu.